Configure SSO for Bluebeam Accounts | Entra ID

 13. When prompted, click Close to continue SSO configuration.

-You'll be returned to the Security tab, where you can verify that the domain(s) you selected for your organization appear and then continue SSO configuration.
+You'll be returned to the Settings tab, where you can verify that the domain(s) you selected for your organization appear and then continue SSO configuration.

 We'll cross reference BBIDs we find within your organization with user IDs for your organization in Entra ID.
 We'll send you an email with the subject "Continue SSO Configuration" when this process completes and you can start the reconciliation process necessary to complete SSO configuration.